NMillard/learnings/aspnet authentication.md

 ## Two-Factor Authentication

 After successfully logging in, users can add a trusted device used for two-factor authentication
-A Authenticator Key must be generated and used on the Authenticator app, like Microsoft Authenticator or Google's
+An Authenticator Key must be generated and used on the Authenticator app, like Microsoft Authenticator or Google's
 When logging in using 2FA, both the TOTP from the Authenticator app in combination with the Authenticator Key must be provided

 UserManager provides two handy methods for this: GetAuthenticatorKeyAsync(user) to get the Authenticator Key and VerifyTwoFactorTokenAsync(user, tokenProvider, token) to verify the token

+# Setting up Authentication in ASP.NET Core

+When registering an authentication handler, you should also provide an authentication scheme for the handler.
+If scheme is not provided, a default scheme is used.
+You have to look in the documentation to see the name of the default authentication scheme for a specific handler.

+Call `services.AddAuthentication()`
+Call `.AddCookie()` to add the Cookie Authentication Scheme to the authentication configuration

+Place `[Authorize]` on controllers and methods to restrict access.
+It will use the default authentication scheme if non is specified.